Temple of the Feathered Serpent, Teotihuacan: Condition and conservation

 Since the structure has been exposed to the elements for the entire duration of its history, rain and groundwater, crystallization of soluble salts on the surface, erosion, and biological growth have caused deterioration and loss of stone on the surface.
 Tourist visitation also accelerated the deterioration.
 In 2004, the Temple of Quetzalcoatl was listed in the 2004 World Monuments Watch by the World Monuments Fund.
 The organization provided assistance for conservation in cooperation with the Instituto Nacional de Antropología e Historia and with help from American Express.

-Burials at the pyramid
+Symbolism & Burials at the pyramid

-Two hundred or more sacrificial burials were found at the pyramid, believed to be carried out as part of the dedication of the temple.
+Teotihuacan is also known for its involvement in warfare, as suggested by the observed emphasis on military elements and symbolism.
+Two hundred or more sacrificial burials were found at the pyramid, believed to be carried out during its construction and as part of the dedication of the temple.

 The burials are grouped in various locations, the significance of which is not yet understood.
 While there are burials of both men and women, the males outnumber the females.
 The males were accompanied by the remains of weapons and accoutrements, such as necklaces of human teeth, that lead researchers to conclude that they were warriors, probably warriors in service to Teotihuacan rather than captives from opposing armies.
+Many of the individuals buried among the weapons were also found to be dressed in military garments.
+This has served as a major influence in the interpretations regarding the meaning behind the Temple’s burials.

+In addition to that, two large pits beneath the Temple were found, located at the front of its stairway.
+It is thought that this may have possessed the remains of Teotihuacan’s past rulers.
+However, these chambers were looted during the time of this city’s occupation, so it is unclear whether these sacrificed victims were placed to accompany these rulers in the afterlife.
 The richness of the burial goods generally increases toward the center of the pyramid.
 At least three degrees of status have been identified, although there is no indication of a dead ruler or other obvious focal point.